A Day in the Life of a Referral Coordinator

 “Each and every day is different because you never know who’s going to be on the other end of the phone,” Davis says.
 “But just knowing I’m allowed the opportunity to make a difference in someone’s life — that’s as rewarding as it gets for me.”

-Referral Coordinator Evaluates Best Care Options for Employees
+Referral Coordinator Evaluates Best Care Options

 After speaking with the patient regarding preferences and needs, Davis begins searching for the right providers.
 “We can’t give them every option, but we try to pick out the three best options that are cost-effective and convenient,” Davis says.

 Unlike the traditional healthcare model, in which healthcare providers are incentivized to refer within the system, Marathon Health’s referral process focuses on the patient’s best interests, including preferences and objective measures of cost and quality.
-In order to present the best referral options, Davis utilizes Garner Health’s data-driven physician analytics — a proprietary model that uses 500+ specialty-specific measures to assess a specialist’s impact on total cost of care.
+In order to present the best referral options, Davis utilizes Garner Health data-driven physician analytics — a proprietary model that uses 500+ specialty-specific measures to assess a specialist’s impact on total cost of care.

 Davis then vets the Garner options further to better serve her patients.
 “I want to make sure the listed doctor is still at the clinic, that they’re accepting new patients, and that the doctor is in network,” Davis says.
 “I also verify both the provider and clinic are in network.
 Websites are wonderful, but they aren’t always accurate, so I do my due diligence and make a phone call to verify these details.”